 Capacity planning goes beyond checking who’s available.
-To get the best result, build your team and assess their strengths and weaknesses.
+Build your team and assess their strengths and weaknesses to get the best result.

 Using a software tool like Rodeo will make this stage a lot easier.
-For example, Rodeo’s planning feature allows you to manage team capacity based on not just availability but also skills.
+For example, Rodeo’s planning feature allows you to manage team capacity based on availability and skills.

 When finished, you can simply slide the tasks on their to-do list.

 Doing this visually, allows team members to address any allocation issues before production.